Amazon Pay Review: Is It Right for Your Business?

 Aside from settlements, Amazon’s Seller Central has performance reports, including transaction and settlement reports for reconciliation.
 Here, you can also manage claims and disputes and check customer feedback.

 We gave Amazon Pay perfect scores for its ease of use, user reviews, and integrations.
 It lost points for pricing because of its lack of discounts for high-volume merchants.
 At zero monthly fees, Amazon Pay is an easy addition for small businesses that accept online payments.
-It is easy to integrate with most ecommerce platforms where you simply need to turn the feature on and enter your Amazon Pay merchant account details.
+It is easy to integrate with most ecommerce platforms; you simply need to turn the feature on and enter your Amazon Pay merchant account details.

 For more customized websites, there are extensive developer resources and built-in code generators that make it easy to use with minimal coding.